sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ![A green token card](images/component_card_green_token.png)

-Some of your Deckahedron cards have a green token symbol in the middle.
+Some Deckahedron cards have a green token symbol in the middle.
 After a flip is resolved by a card showing a green token symbol, you have a choice:

- * Take a green token (these can be spent to perform certain moves)
+ * Take a green token from the supply
+ (these may be spent later to perform certain moves)
- * Go up one level in the move you just performed (see Move Levels)
+ * Go up one level in the move just performed (see Move Levels)

-You may only do this when the card *resolves* a flip.
+You may only do this when the card *resolves* a flip. (ie, when flipping multiple cards, *this* was the one from which the ✗ or ✔ symbols were used to interpret the result of the move)

 ## Other flip complications: Wound cards

-Sometimes you will flip over a Wound card.
+Sometimes you flip over a Wound card.
 See the Combat chapter.

 ## Reshuffling

-At any time before a flip, or after a flip is resolved, you can take your *discard pile* and shuffle it back into your Deckahedron.
+At any time before a flip, or after a flip is resolved, you may take your *discard pile* and shuffle it back into your Deckahedron.

 Whenever your Deckahedron is down to 5 or fewer cards, you **must** take